syncfusion-content/wpf-docs/wpf/DockingManager/Pattern-and-Practices.md

 {% endhighlight %}

-In the following code, a region called “MainRegion” has been created to load DockingManager Module views
+In the following code example, a region called “MainRegion” has been created to load DockingManager Module views.

 {% highlight xml %}
 <Window x:Class="DockingManagerPrism.App.MainWindow "